rumycoding/kotori/README.md

 ```

-### 4. Setup Anki (Optional but Recommended)
+### 4. Setup Anki
 If you do not install anki, you could not run study mode

 1. Install [Anki Desktop](https://apps.ankiweb.net/)
 2. Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on
    * more detail instruction for this: [amikey/anki-connect: https://github.com/FooSoft/anki-connect.git](https://github.com/amikey/anki-connect)
-3. Create a deck named "Kotori" (or specify your deck name in configuration)
+3. Create some cards and mark them as due, Kotori will only query for words that need review, mark the words as due and then you could review it
 4. Ensure Anki is running when using Kotori

 ## 🖥️ Usage